engineerapart/TheRemoteFreelancer/README.md

 ## Regional, or Language-Specific

+* US
+  * [Bing Pros](https://www.bing.com/pros/onboarding?utmsource=fbrep&mkt=en-us) - A marketplace platform powered by Microsoft that connects consumers to service providers in a wide range of categories.
 * UK
   * [Gigged AI](https://gigged.ai) - Newcomer in the space with Clients ready but little Talent.
   * [devitjobs.uk](https://devitjobs.uk/jobs/all/remote)